Simple vs Grievous Hurt under BNS 2023 §§ 114-118

 Last updated:

-When a forensic pathologist or clinical forensic physician documents an injury, the medical description is only the first layer.
-The second layer is the translation of that medical description into statutory language that supports a specific criminal charge.
+Documenting an injury and classifying it for a criminal charge are two distinct tasks.
+The forensic physician's role extends beyond describing the wound: the medical findings must be translated into the statutory language of the applicable jurisdiction before they can support a charge.
 In India, from 1 July 2024, that translation runs through the Bharatiya Nyaya Sanhita 2023.
 Before that date, it ran through the Indian Penal Code 1860.
 In the United Kingdom, it runs through the Offences Against the Person Act 1861.
 In the United States, it runs through a combination of state penal codes and federal sentencing guidelines, with the Abbreviated Injury Scale and Injury Severity Score providing the standardised severity metric.

 This topic covers the statutory framework for injury classification across the three major jurisdictions (India, UK, US), the eight categories of grievous hurt under BNS 2023, the language conventions for MLC drafting, and the international injury-severity scoring systems that provide a common metric across jurisdictions and across the clinical-forensic interface.